emilylabram/blog/posts/2021-03-24-power-and-privilege.md

 This is where playbooks come in.

 The one I'm most familiar with is [Liberating Structures](https://www.liberatingstructures.com/).

-I've also used the Atlassian playbook and customised it.
+I've also found the [Atlassian playbook](https://www.atlassian.com/team-playbook) useful as a starting point.

 And just recently, I purchased [Beyond Sticky Notes: Co-design for Real: Mindsets, methods and movements](https://www.beyondstickynotes.com/tellmemore) which I hope will be another source.

 ## 3. Train up facilitators

 Having a diverse group of facilitators livens up a workshop.
-It reduces pressure on the planners and give everyone the chance to practice their facilitation skills.
+It also gives team members the chance to practice their facilitation skills.

 Be specific about the request, in advance.
 This will encourage team members with less confidence to volunteer.